Make a Three-Legged Windsor Stool

 About

 • Second session: Lay out and bore angled mortise holes in the seat, and ream the holes to fit the leg tapers.
 Fit the legs, then set and mark the stretcher locations.
-The instructor will show how to bore the stretcher mortises in the legs so the length of the stretchers can be determined and how to turn round tenons to fit a hole.
-Students will then have two weeks to make the stretchers and bore the holes so the stool parts are ready to assemble.
+The instructor will show you how to bore the stretcher mortises in the legs so the length of the stretchers can be determined and how to turn round tenons to fit a hole.
+You'll have two weeks to make the stretchers and bore the holes so the stool parts are ready to assemble.

 Project